Jon-Varner/jmv-template/README.md

 <h1>Jon Varner's custom template</h1>

-<p>I put this together so I can quickly spin up a new React Web project with redux, react-router, and axios ready to go, as well as a very basic website layout.
+<p>I put this together so I can quickly spin up a new React Web project with redux, react-router, axios, yup, and sass ready to go, as well as a very basic website layout.
 Bootstrap is not included and styling is minimal.</p>

 <p>Just clone this project, rename your folder, then run <code>npm install</code>.